kdchambers/vkwayland/README.md

 ### Goals

-- Easy to read and understand the code, without heavy abstractions
+- Easy to read and understand the code (Avoiding heavy abstractions or unrelated cruft)
-- Make use of most typical vulkan / wayland functionality
+- Make use of typical vulkan / wayland functionality
-- Avoid unrelated complexity that detracts from the learning goal
 - Be performant and correct
 - A common place to iron out best practices

-I'm not an expert in either vulkan or wayland, so audits are welcome as well as additional feature requests that show usage of a new aspect of either tech.
+I'm not an expert in vulkan or wayland, so audits are welcome.

-Furthermore, questions and discussions are in scope for the project.
+Additionally, feature requests, questions and discussions are in scope for the project.
 Feel free to open an issue around a topic.

 ### Features

 - Mostly self-contained within a ~3k loc source file
 - Animated background (Color smoothly updates each frame)
-- [Client-side](https://en.wikipedia.org/wiki/Client-side_decoration) decorations for compositors that don't support drawing window decorations on behalf of application (E.g Gnome / mutter)
+- [Client-side](https://en.wikipedia.org/wiki/Client-side_decoration) window decorations for compositors that don't support drawing them on behalf of application (E.g Gnome / mutter)
 - Updates cursor icon when application surface is entered
 - Vulkan specfic wayland integration (Not using waylands shared memory buffer interface)
 - Proper (mostly) querying of vulkan objects (Devices, memory, etc)